 4. Be persistent

 Most startups fail because their owners lose courage and quit, put down by the fact that there has been no interest in their product or service for several months.
-It usually means they did not really believe they were doing something valuable in itself, but they thought they would make a quick buck.
+It usually means they did not believe they were doing something valuable in themselves, but they thought they would make a quick buck.
 The same thing applies to content marketing.
-If you give up after a couple of blog posts have not attracted the attention you expected, did you really have something relevant to say in the first place?
+If you give up after a couple of blog posts have not attracted the attention you expected, did you have something relevant to say in the first place?
 Be patient.
 The average time before you earn something is usually longer than 12 months.